shrim27/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 {::boilerplate bcp14-tagged}

 For the purposes of this document, a "frame" is defined as any decodable unit of bitstream data that results in the update to the codec state (e.g. reference buffers, entropy tables, etc) that can be used as a reference for any subsequent decodable unit of bitstream data.
-Typically that will be a full frame, but also include cases such as a "no show" frame intended for later reference or even a part of a frame such as a tile if it is independently decodable and makes updates encoder state that other tiles/frames can later reference.
+Typically that will be a full frame, but also include cases such as a "no show" frame intended for later reference or even a part of a frame such as a tile or a slice if it is independently decodable and makes updates to encoder state that other tiles/frames can later reference.

 # Applicability